fyne-io/flatpak_demo/README.md

 ```

 ## Building and installing
-Building the command can be done with the following command:
+Building the package can be done with the following command:
 ```
 flatpak-builder --force-clean build-dir io.fyne.flatpak_demo.yml
 ```

-The package can be built and installed using the following command:
+The package can also be built and installed in one step, using the following command:
 ```
 flatpak-builder --user --install --force-clean build-dir io.fyne.flatpak_demo.yml
 ```